cafefargo/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 * It pretties up the column labels, removes "()-," characters, sets relevant labels (Mean for mean and Std for standard deviation)
 * to CamelCase, and makes the names human readable.
 *
-* Examples of how the column labels have been changed in the tidy.txt data set to make them more readable:
+* Examples of how the column labels have been changed in the tidy.txt data set from the raw date to make them more readable:
 *
 * Original Name           New Name
 * tBodyAcc-mean()-X       tBodyAccelerationMeanX
 * tBodyAcc-mean()-Y       tBodyAccelerationMeanY
 * tBodyAcc-mean()-Z       tBodyAccelerationMeanZ
 * tBodyAcc-std()-X        tBodyAccelerationStandardDeviationX
-* ...                     ...
+* etc                     etc
 *
 * The activity numbers are mapped to the activity labels (i.e. 1 maps to WALKING, 2 maps to WALKING_UPSTAIRS, etc)
 * Activity Number     Activity Label
 *       1             WALKING